Ananyah03/Carbogon-final/README.md

 # Carbogon-final
-A decentralised application to trade carbon credit,based on blockchain to improve and revolutionize the carbon credit market.
+a decentralised application to trade carbon credit, based on blockchain to improve and revolutionise the market structure by boosting transparency,lowering transaction costs, and building trust.
+The technology allows resource transfers and transaction documentation.